eptitsyn/eptitsyn/README.md

 ### Hi there 👋

-- 📫 How to reach me: Telegram @eptitsyn https://t.me/eptitsyn
+Im, Evgenii Ptitsyn or Zhenya

-you can find my CV at http://ptitsyn.com/
+- 📫 How to reach me: Telegram @eptitsyn https://t.me/eptitsyn or email in bio.

 <!--
-**eptitsyn/eptitsyn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+you can find my CV at http://ptitsyn.com/ **eptitsyn/eptitsyn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: